Ingor Ánte Áilo Gaup

 Ingor Antte Ailu Gaup, or in correct Sámi spelling: Iŋgor Ántte Áilu Gaup, artist-name Ailloš (born 25 March 1960 in Kautokeino, Norway) is a Sámi actor, composer, and folk musician.
 He is the brother of professor and politician Ole Henrik Magga and visual artist Josef Halse.

 Career

 Gaup was an early part of the rock group Ivnniiguin, which, among other things, created arrangements of poems by Ailo Gaup, whose work, the musical Våre vidder II, was presented at the Kautokeino Theater and at cultural festivals in Nord-Norge.
-This piqued an interest in theater, which led to the establishment of Beaivváš National Sámi Theatre / Sámi Našunálateáhter Beaivváš (SNTB), which he has been part of since 1983.
+This piqued an interest in theater, which led to the establishment of SNTB, or "Beaivváš Sámi National Theater", which he has been part of since 1983.